pawel80/IaC-SDWAN-deployment/README.md

 - TLOC extension for mgmt interface

 Issues:
+- for iosxe, provider aliases do not work for an alternative router configuration.
+Even if provider field is specified, resource is applied/destroyed for all of the devices
 - iosxe provider will hang if there are no online routers
 - impossible to create a sub interface via sd-wan provider, resource: sdwan_service_lan_vpn_interface_ethernet_feature

 <!---
 ![screenshot](drawings/lab_v01.png)